 I recommend protecting the plant from freezing temperatures.
 It can drop its leaves from light frosts, but reportedly can come back from the roots on mature plants after freezes of 25°F (-4°C) if mulched well.

 Iochroma flowers best with cool nights (45-65°F), and daytime temperatures of 55-80°F. In hotter conditions, try to keep the pot shaded so the roots stay cool.

 Over about 40% humidity is best.
 Indoors, if your humidity drops too low, consider using an ultrasonic room humidifier.

-Planting out -- Once your plant is around 2 feet tall, it's ready to plant in the ground in mild-winter areas.
-If you're going to keept it in a container, repot to a 3-5 gallon pot when the roots reach the bottom of the container, or after 2-3 months.
+Planting out -- Once your plant is around 2 feet tall, it may be planted in the ground, in suitable climates.
+If you'll keep it in a container, repot to a 3-5 gallon pot when the roots reach the bottom of the container.
 Repot again to a larger pot when it becomes rootbound.
 The size of the final pot depends on how big you let it grow.
-Larger plants need a lot of water, so keep this in mind when choosing a pot size, or the plant may dry out unexpectedly.
-In hotter areas, try to shade the pot, to keep the roots cool.
-Mulch the plant well, for the same reason.
+Larger plants need a lot of water and may dry out unexpectedly if undersized pots.

 Enjoy your plant!